scitran/client/Getting-started.md

 	7 - HCP_preproc
         ....
 ```
-In this example, 'group' is a pointer to an object in the database.
-Using 'group.projects()' is a method that lists all of the projects for that group.  stPrint() is a scitran function that prints out a slot.

-In a second example, you might lookup a specific project in a group that you belong to
+In this second example, we lookup a specific project in a group
 ```
 >> thisProject = st.lookup('wandell/HCP')    % This is the HCP project in the group 'wandell'